Azure/sap-hana/documentation/ansible/system-design-deployment/hana/prepare-ini.md

 ## Prerequisites

-1. An editor for working with the generated files.
+1. An editor for working with the generated files;
+1. The BoM file for this stack.
-1. HANA Media downloaded
+1. HANA Media downloaded;
-1. SAP Library contains all media for HANA installation
+1. SAP Library contains all media for HANA installation;
-1. SAP HANA infrastructure has been deployed
+1. SAP HANA infrastructure has been deployed;
-1. Workstation has connectivity to SAP HANA Infrastructure (e.g. SSH keys in place)
+1. Workstation has connectivity to SAP HANA Infrastructure (e.g. SSH keys in place);
-1. Prerequisite RPMs installed, See [SAP Note 2886607](https://launchpad.support.sap.com/#/notes/2886607)
+1. Prerequisite RPMs installed, See [SAP Note 2886607](https://launchpad.support.sap.com/#/notes/2886607).

 ## Inputs